 FreedomPop is a high speed wireless internet company and a 100% free mobile phone company that aims to give free fast internet and mobile service to everyone.
 Here’s from their about page:

 FreedomPop provides disruptive mobile services including the world’s first 100% free mobile plan so that no one is left off the “connected grid.”
 Founded in 2012, FreedomPop is rewriting the rules of the global telecoms industry accelerating the convergence of Internet models and technology with traditional Telecom.
 It has closed more than $109 million in funding from Intel Capital, DCM, Mangrove Capital, Partech, Axiata and Skype Founder Niklas Zennstom’s Atomico.
 In addition to free mobile service, the company offers a suite of devices, digital services, and innovative social sharing allowing users to share data across accounts.
 Services are currently available in the U.S. and U.K., with plans to expand to a dozen more countries this year.

 While their free service is the thing everyone trumpets, you can also sign up for premium packages with FreedomPop, which are all at rates much lower than traditional competitors.
 They are available in both the U.S. and more recently the U.K.

 Signing Up For FreedomPop

 From there you’ll be taken to a page where you choose what plan you’d like to sign up for.
 All of their plans are month to month, and you can cancel at any time.
-The free option, which I signed up for, offers you 500MB of free data every month, but honestly, you can get much more free data than that if you engage on their site.
+The free option, which I signed up for, offers you 500MB of free 4G data (4G only) every month, but honestly, you can get much more free data than that if you engage on their site.
 More about that later.